Can Werner play centre-back?! Defensive disaster lays bare Chelsea's main transfer needs | Goal.com

 Cesar Azpilicueta was clearly struggling with the task of marking the 6'4" Czech Republic international, and the Chelsea skipper was shown up again for the goal as Soucek towered above him to head home past a stranded Kepa Arrizabalaga.

-More errors followed after the break when Michail Antonio, having seemingly been pulled to the ground by Andreas Christensen, picked himself up to ghost into the heart of the penalty area and punish a flat-footed back four and goalkeeper.
+More errors followed after the break when Michail Antonio, having seemingly been pulled to the ground by Antonio Rudiger, picked himself up to ghost into the heart of the penalty area and punish a flat-footed back four and goalkeeper.

 Manuel Lanzini really should have made it 3-1 when played in behind the Chelsea defence, but, to their credit, Chelsea did eventually respond to going behind.